deislabs/wagi/docs/installation.md

 ## Prerequisites

 - Rust (a recent version.
 We suggest 1.47 or later)
-- A Linux/macOS/UNIX/WSL2 environment
+- A Linux/macOS/UNIX/WSL2/Windows environment

-WAGI is untested on Windows.
-If you try it out and have feedback for us, please file an issue.
+We recently started testing WAGI on Windows, so please file an issue if you encounter any issues.

 ## Building